janhiong/janhiong/README.md

 ## 🙋🏻‍♀️ Hi there, I'm Janhi [she/hers/her]

 👀 I’m a passionate Software Engineer who thrives on building scalable, user-centered applications that contribute to your company.
-With hands-on experience in full-stack development, cloud platforms, and agile workflows, I’ve made impactful contributions at Panasonic, FPT Software and Chase Cost Management.
+With hands-on experience in full-stack development, cloud platforms, and agile workflows, I’ve made impactful contributions at Panasonic, KPMG and Chase Cost Management.

 🌱 Whether it's optimizing back-end performance, crafting intuitive front-end interfaces, or collaborating in cross-functional teams, I bring a strong foundation in both code and communication.